 Who would have thought it?
 My first time sleeping in a gypsy caravan was the best sleep I’d had so far on this adventure!

 It was much needed.
-The past five days (91.6 kms/57 miles) were catching up with me, my body was starting to feel quite tired.
+The past five days (91.6 kms/57 miles) were catching up with me and my body was starting to feel quite tired.
 I wouldn’t change it though.
 I was enjoying every exciting new day and what it would bring, good or bad.

 We couldn’t book another night at Seal Shore campsite as we left before the reception opened.
 We still hadn’t decided where to stay.
 We’d arranged to meet Anne early at Lagg to start day six of our walk.
 The owner of the Lagg Hotel kindly let us park our car across from the hotel for the day.